 This is a guest review of the Nikon 24mm f/1.8 G by landscape and nightscape photographer Matthew Saville.

-The Nikon AF-S Nikkor 24mm f/1.8G ED N is a compact wide-angle prime that should appeal to photographers who are looking for a portable, affordable, yet still high-performance lens.
+The Nikkor 24mm f/1.8G ED N is a wide angle lens Nikon produces, that should appeal to photographers who are looking for a portable, affordable, yet still high-performance lens.

 Indeed, the Nikon 24mm f/1.8 G could be described as petite!
 Both it and its nearest siblings (the Nikon 20mm f/1.8 G and Nikon 28mm f/1.8 G) are so portable, they actually weigh about the same as (or less than) the equivalent full-frame mirrorless lenses.